LordAttilas/FastTarget/README.md

 In-game minimalist GUI that display distance, health point of current target, sub-target mode and if a target is queued (Work in progress).

 **Recommended to still use the in-game “/autotarget on”, since it may help avoid storing your weapon between fights in lag-heavy environments, at the cost of briefly switching targets twice when your current target dies.
 This can especially happen if someone else kills your target.
-At least it allows you to pre-select the target target you want or keep fighting if you forget to do so beforehand.
+At least it allows you to pre-select the target you want or keep fighting if you forget to do so beforehand.